 - Apply rules for calculating the Injury Severity Score (ISS) for multiple body region injuries

-The Emergency Nurses Association (ENA) has approved the in person program for 14.41 Continuing Education Contact Hours and the online program for 19.4 hours.
-American Health Information Management Association has approved this course for 14 Continuing Education Credits in Clinical Data Management.
+The Emergency Nurses Association (ENA) has approved the in person program for 14.75 Continuing Education Contact Hours and the online program for 23 Continuing Education Contact Hours.

 Who Should Take Coder Training?